 - Assigned temporary housing information, and keys to quarantine/isolation space if applicable

 - Meal instruction/campus support resource information

 - TriHealth medical staff will provide a letter to the student that can be shared with faculty and/or employers.

 - Both on and off campus residents will be advised to return to their permanent residence if they can do so safely.

-Student will leave the student health center to begin quarantine or isolation in a designated campus quarantine/isolation space or their current on-campus residence hall assignment.
-On-campus residents who are assigned a designated campus quarantine/isolation space will be provided with PPE to return to their assigned residential space to collect their belongings to take with them to the designated quarantine living space.
+Students will leave the Student Health Center to begin quarantine or isolation in a designated on- or near-campus quarantine/isolation space or their current on-campus residence hall assignment.
+On-campus residents who are assigned a designated on- or near-campus quarantine/isolation space will be provided with PPE to return to their assigned residential space to collect their belongings to take with them to the designated quarantine living space.

 - Students will be advised that the transition from their housing assignment to the quarantine space should take place as quickly as possible, generally not to exceed 30 minutes.